maxhbr/LDBcollector/README.md

 # Background

 There are lots of software licenses out there (e.g. see [ScanCode LicenseDB](https://scancode-licensedb.aboutcode.org/)), some of them are FOSS and some not.
-In this project we focus on FOSS licenses.
+In this project we primarily focus on FOSS licenses.

 ## License name proliferation